amb633/ECE4960-PA1/README.md

 The two main functions for quad-precision implementation are:

-addition_precision( number a, number b): returns a result addition_result: this function takes two "number" variables and performs a addition and gives the "result" variable with two double-precision floating point number
+`addition_precision( number a, number b)`: returns a result addition_result: this function takes two `number` variables and performs a addition and gives the `result` variable with two double-precision floating point number

-subtract_precision( number a, number b): returns a result subtract_result: this function takes two "number" variables and performs a subtraction and gives the "result" variable with two double-precision floating point number
+`subtract_precision( number a, number b)`: returns a result subtract_result: this function takes two `number` variables and performs a subtraction and gives the `result` variable with two double-precision floating point number

 The two main variable structures that are used are:

-number -- composed of:
+`number` -- composed of:
 - the value of the double precision floating point number
 - the integer part of the double precision floating point number
 - the fraction part of the double precision floating point number
 - the start position of double precision floating point number from the decimal point
 - the end position of double precision floating point number from the decimal point

-result -- composed of:
+`result` -- composed of:
-- most significant precision value of the result which is represented as a "number" structure
+- most significant precision value of the result which is represented as a `number` structure
-- least significant precision value of the result number which is represented as a "number" structure
+- least significant precision value of the result number which is represented as a `number` structure